xenity549-gif/vail-cheat-base/README.md

 # vail-cheat-base
+# Just to clarify, I’m not responsible for how anyone chooses to use this.
+This is intended for educational and learning purposes only.
 this  is a very bare bones base for vail including no recoil,vail combat unlocker,and inf ammo now this is meant for you to learn and use as a base also for the vail devs to learn